mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

 * Its status remains **[!UICONTROL Active]** while the validation process is in progress.

-* The **[!UICONTROL Recent update]** icon displays next to the name of the surface in the message surfaces list.
+* The **[!UICONTROL Recent update]** icon displays next to the name of the surface in the channel surfaces list.

 * During the validation process, the messages configured using this surface are still using the older version of the surface.

 >[!NOTE]
 >
->You cannot modify a message surface while update is in progress.
+>You cannot modify a channel surface while update is in progress.
 You can still click its name, but all the fields are greyed out.
 The changes will not be reflected until the update is successful.

 #### Success {#success}